Objectives of the service

 The SAFEDEM Demonstration Project is the follow-up of the SAFEDEM Feasibility Study which demonstrated the capability of space integrated assets to provide useful information for the demining activities confirming the potential to provide sustainable services with measurable benefits to the mine action community.

 SAFEDEM land release services are relevant for the following main user segments:

-Mine Action Centres (MACs): MACs are responsible for the day-to-day coordination of the national mine action programmes of a country, and act as the focal point for mine action activities on the country.
-In addition to conducting Mine Action Activities, MACs also coordinate the field work of the various organisations and agencies (NGO, UN, bilateral agency or commercial contractor), and collect mine data to ensure the demining action processes are prioritized in a rational and cost effective manner.
+Mine Action Centres (MACs): responsible for the day-to-day coordination of the national mine action programmes of a country, coordinating the field work of the various accredited organisations and agencies (NGO, UN, bilateral agencies or commercial contractors).
 MACs activities are organized in multi-years (3 to 5 years) work program financed by donors and national funds.

-The most important needs are related to geo-referenced information management and processing.
-In particular, field operators need timely, accurate and reliable mapping of suspected hazardous areas, including thematic layers describing the field situation and changes over time, and going up to customized hazard mapping; this is expected to help reducing the field based access to suspected hazardous areas.
+Field operators need timely, accurate and reliable mapping of suspected hazardous areas, including thematic layers describing the field situation and changes over time.

-1) interoperability with existing and upcoming solutions: solutions should be based on incremental innovation, be built on or interoperable with existing tools & systems (such as with VHF/HF/mobile phone, etc.), and be operable and maintainable by local staff who require minimal infrastructure and training.
+Interoperability with existing and upcoming solutions is also a need: solutions should be built on or interoperable with existing tools & systems (such as with VHF/HF/mobile phone, etc.), and be operable and maintainable by local staff who require minimal infrastructure and training.

-Services are issued on demand, based on existing data and on-purpose surveys, through user-friendly interfaces and a competent help desk, in collaboration with existing services,..
+Services are provided on demand, based on existing data and on-purpose surveys, through user-friendly interfaces and a competent help desk, in collaboration with existing services.

 SAFEDEM services are expected to: